 Caller: Not those exact words, but you get the picture.
 I guess you’re listening is helping me feel less alone.

 Hotline: Let’s keep doing that and see if it helps you feel even better.
-How about the rest of the seven words which were: hurt, afraid, angry, ashamed, lonely and exhausted.
+How about the rest of the eight words which were: anxious, depressed, afraid, angry, ashamed, lonely and exhausted.
 Pick another one and tell me about that.